Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Conclusions

-This work is supported by the Robotics and Internet of Things Lab of Prince Sultan University.
-We also thank Mr. Bilel Ben Jdira and Mr. Taha Khursheed for working on the prior conference version of this paper.
+\acknowledgments{\textls[-15]{The authors would like to acknowledge the support of Prince Sultan University for paying the Article Processing Charges (APC) of this publication.
+We also thank Taha Khursheed for working on the prior conference version of this paper.}}

+\conflictsofinterest{The authors declare no conflict of interest.
+The funders had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript; or in the decision to publish the results.}